scg-unibe-ch/ese2021-team1/ese2021-project-scaffolding/scaffolding/README.md

 ##### ToDos 📝

 - [x] Finish any not optional open tasks!
 - [ ] Work on Design, UI and aesthetics.
+[PAVLOS - WORK IN PROGRESS]
 - [ ] **_Optional_**: Admins can reset reporting counter or delete post based on reports.

 ### BUGS 🐞